supremeimposter/My-Vault/GATE/Digital-Logic/Number Systems/Binary Codes for Decimal Digits.md

 ![[Binary Codes-20240602183826591.webp]]

+> [!tldr] Doesn't have unique representation.
+How is it handled?

 All the decimal digits don't have unique 2421 code.
 For example, $2$ can be written as $0010$ and $1000$ in 2421 code, but the preferred code is which has lesser decimal value as a binary number.

 $0010$ has a lesser decimal value in binary i.e. $2$ , so it preferred over $1000$ which has larger decimal value in binary i.e. $8$.

 ## Excess-3 Code